pdoehle/swc-notes/python.md

 print('freezing point of water in Kelvin:', celsius_to_kelvin(0.))
 ```

-- Let's make one last function that converts from fahrenheit to Kelvin.
+- Let's make one last function that converts from Fahrenheit to Kelvin.
 Instead of using the formula, we can *compose* the functions we already have.

 ```python
 def fahr_to_kelvin(temp_f):